OxalisCommunity/oxalis/developer-readme.md

 ## DataSource and StatisticsRepository

 All operations related to persistence of statistics are performed by an implementation of `StatisticsRepository`.
 There is only a single implementation supplied with Oxalis, namely `StatisticsRepositoryJdbcImpl`.
+If you wish to use a different type of repository, you should roll your own implementation and make it available using the *META-INF/services* idiom

 However; since this class is used in standalone and JEE environments, it must be initialized with a `javax.sql.DataSource`, which may be obtained either via JNDI or manual creation.

-Henceforth there are two factory implementations which will create an instance of `StatisticsRepository` and inject an applicable DataSource:

-* `StatisticsRepositoryFactoryDbcpImpl` found in `oxalis-statistics-dbcp`, which will create a `StatisticsRepository` using a datasource created with Apache DBCP.
+Oxalis comes with two DataSource implementations:

+1. `oxalis-jdbc-dbcp` - will instantiate a JDBC-driver according to the properties in `OXALIS_HOME/oxalis-global.properties` and wrap that DataSource with Apache DBCP.
-* `StatisticsRepositoryFactoryJndiImpl` found in `oxalis-statistics-jndi`, which will create a `StatisticsRepository` using a datasource obtained from JNDI.
+1. `oxalis-jdbc-jndi` - which will simply attempt to obtain a datasource from `java:/comp/env/+<whatever_you_defined_in_oxalis-global.properties>`

 In order to make this totally transparent to the calling application, the following pattern should be used:

     // Locates an implementation of StatisticsRepositoryFactory using META-INF/services pattern StatisticsRepostiory repository = StatisticsRepostioryFactoryProvider.getInstance().getInstance();

-I.e. when packaing your application, simply choose either `oxalis-statistics-dbcp` or `oxalis-statistics-jndi` and everything should work fine.
+I.e. when packaing your application, assuming you are using the supplied SQL based repository, simply choose either `oxalis-jdbc-dbcp` or `oxalis-jdbc-jndi` and everything should work fine.

+Obsolete figure as per April 19, 2013 - will be replaced.
 ![component diagram](images/statistics-repository.png)